-WeatherTec is committed to mitigate severe droughts and bring additional freshwater in an environmental friendly way to Hundreds of Millions of people.
+WeatherTec is committed to mitigate severe droughts and bring additional freshwater in an environmentally friendly way to Hundreds of Millions of people.

-WeatherTec has developed an unique technology to initiate and enhance rainfalls even in semi-arid regions making it the world’s largest additional fresh water reservoir.
+WeatherTec has developed a unique technology to initiate and enhance rainfall even in semi-arid regions making it the world’s largest additional fresh water reservoir.
 It is a green leading- edge technology for more natural precipitation, just by mimicking the sun’s ionization process.

 Command & Control

 The WeatherTec Command & Control Room is the heart of the system monitoring and operating all ionization sites.
-German meteorologists, IT experts, atmospheric physicists and engineers work together to prepare the best forecast to ensure real time control of the operations.
-Customized high-resolution weather models are applied in collaboration with local meteorological institutes.
+Meteorologists, climatologists, IT experts, atmospheric physicists and engineers work together to prepare the best forecast to ensure real time control of the operations.
+Customized high-resolution weather models are applied in collaboration with local meteorological institutions.

-For these developments, His Royal Highness, King Carl XVI Gustaf of Sweden awarded Prof. Wilderer the "Stockholm Water Prize", the so-called "Water Nobel Prize" in 2003.
+For his outstanding scientific contribution in the water sector, His Royal Highness, King Carl XVI Gustaf of Sweden awarded Prof. Wilderer the "Stockholm Water Prize", the so-called "Water Nobel Prize" in 2003.

-Prof. Wilderer dedicates his scientific work to the effective use of water, as well as to the creation and preservation of a healthy water cycle.
-He actively transferred his scientific results into technical realization in waste water systems all over the world, esp. in famous mega-projects in Singapore, Australia, Europe and the USA.
+Prof. Wilderer still dedicates his scientific work to the effective use of water, as well as to the creation and preservation of a healthy water cycle.
+He personally witnessed WeatherTec’s projects in Australia and the UAE.

-Peter Wilderer is the Head of the Institute of Earth System Preservation, which is part of the European Academy of Sciences and Arts (EASA, association of 29 Nobel Price Laureates and 1500 eminent scientists).
+Peter Wilderer is Co-Founder of IESP, an EASA-Institute for Advanced Studies on Earth System Preservation, searching for solutions to cross-boundary environmental crises.
+He is member of the European Academy of Sciences and Arts, an association of 31 Nobel Price Laureates and over 2000 eminent scientists.

-Professor Emeritus of Excellence for Water Quality and Waste Management at the TU Munich.
+Prof. Wilderer is Professor Emeritus of Excellence for Water Quality and Waste Management at the TU Munich.
+He is founding member of the European Water Partnership (EWP).

 Prof. Dr. Anton Mangstl is an agricultural scientist and is a specialist in agrarian informatics and knowledge management.